sfinnie/helloLSP/readme.md

     }
     ```

+    You'll need to adjust this as required for your platform.
+On Linux, this is likely to be `${workspaceFolder}/.venv/bin/python3`.

 1. Run the extension client and server in a separate "development" instance of vscode by typing `ctrl-shift-D`, selecting `Server + Client` in the "Launch" dropdown at the top of the screen, and hitting `F5`.

 1. In the development instance of vscode, open the `samples` sub-directory of this project.